JEverhart383/first-headless-project/README.md

 ```

 ## Step 3: Query for Data on Post Details Page

+You can access this waypoint by running `git checkout waypoint/step-three` in your terminal.

 Now we should have a functioning home page, but if you click into any of the actual posts they all display the same data.
 To get this working, we need to use out `slug` route parameter to query our WordPress install.